brijeshb42/tvm/proxy/README.md

 * Drag and drop the downloaded file on "extensions" page.
 * Goto any blocked site to see the demo.
 * Use and enjoy.

+### This extension/website can only serve you "GET" requests.
+No form data or "POST" requests can be submitted.